GaryAB/Solax-Power-Meter/Manual/Settings.md

 >dischargeDelay = "AUTO"           #set to "AUTO" if you wish to use the discharge delay facility

 Set noDelay to the earliest time that you want the batteries to start discharging.
-The default is 7am.
+The default is 7 am.
 This is the setting you would normally use in the SolaX app.

->noDelay = 7                       #set earliest time for battery discharge in hours. e.g. 8 means 8am, 13 means 1pm.
+>noDelay = 7                       #set earliest time for battery discharge in hours. e.g. 8 means 8 am, 13 means 1 pm.

 The run setting should be set to 'AUTO' if you are using the script as an embedded system; otherwise, leave it as 'MANUAL'.